Overnight Backpacking 2022

 Important Note: All courses include a Live Zoom evening theory and planning session on Thursday evening, a week and a half prior to the weekend field session.
 This session will cover important parts of the Course content and will help to ensure you are properly prepared for the weekend field trip.

 If you have a group that wants to do this course together, Private Custom programs can easily be arranged as well on dates of your choice, please contact our office for more details by email at email@example.com

 - Maximum 6 people per class

-The pre-trip evening seminar gives you an opportunity to plan for the weekend with your Guide-Instructor; learn about the equipment needed; and, ask questions.
+A pre-trip Live Zoom evening seminar is held one week (or more) in advance of the field sessions, giving participants an opportunity to plan for the weekend with their Instructor; learn about the equipment needed; and, ask questions.
 For a positive learning experience, your two days in the field stress skill development rather than distance traveled.

-All skills are covered in a hands-on, practical approach that will keep you busy and learning while still having fun!
+All skills during the overnight field session are covered in a hands-on, practical approach that will keep you busy and learning while still having fun!
 Backpacking is a safe and easy activity - and this course gives you an excuse to start!

 - You can view and download a PDF document of the Canada West Mountain School Backpacking gear list here - CWMS Backpacking Gear List

 The equipment required for the Overnight Backpacking course is listed below.
 This Gear List is the minimum required for a successful and enjoyable multi-day backpacking trip in Southwest British Columbia.
 Please keep in mind that depending on conditions and objectives, on your trip you may be at elevations of up to 2,100 meters above sea level; weather conditions may include below zero temperatures, rain, snow, and high winds as well as high summer temperatures; much or your travel will be in off-trail and rough terrain; and, consider the weight factor as you will need to carry all gear for multiple days.